-If you’re a parent, you’ve probably been hearing those three phrases on repeat since classes ended for summer break.
+If you’re a parent, you probably hear those three phrases on repeat when your kids are on break from school.

 Introducing your kids to cooking is a great way to satisfy all three – but it can have more benefits, too.

 From learning the basics to exposing them to new foods, taking time in the kitchen with your kids can give them the confidence and skills they need to pursue healthy food choices for a lifetime.

 Not sure where to start?
 Try one of these simple recipes that are both kid-friendly and dietitian-approved.

 This simple recipe combines healthy yogurt and fruit into a tasty summer treat!
 Once frozen, the pops can sit in the freezer until ready to serve.

 Ask your kids what other colors they would want for their smoothie pops.
 Talk about which fruits you could use to make those colors.
 You can use this opportunity to teach them how eating a rainbow of colors means they’re getting a balance of nutrients to fuel their bodies.

 Set sail for healthy eating!
 These veggie boats are a great way to introduce reluctant kids to new foods.
 Cucumbers are hollowed out to make “boats” that are filled with a corn and bean mix.
 Try mixing in other veggies as your little pirate starts to feel more adventurous.